Peter Hitchens: Journalism

+Christopher helped Peter to begin a career in journalism at the Socialist Worker.
+Its editor Roger Protz recalled that Peter "was as dry as a stick, and had no personality of any sort".

-He joined the Labour Party in 1977 but left shortly after campaigning for Ken Livingstone in 1979, thinking it was wrong to carry a party card when directly reporting politics, and coinciding with a culmination of growing personal disillusionment with the Labour movement.
+Hitchens joined the Labour Party in 1977 but left shortly after campaigning for Ken Livingstone in 1979, thinking it was wrong to carry a party card when directly reporting politics, and coinciding with a culmination of growing personal disillusionment with the Labour movement.

-Hitchens began his journalistic career on the local press in Swindon and then at the Coventry Evening Telegraph.
+Hitchens worked for the local press in Swindon and then at the Coventry Evening Telegraph.
 He then worked for the Daily Express between 1977 and 2000, initially as a reporter specialising in education and industrial and labour affairs, then as a political reporter, and subsequently as deputy political editor.
 Leaving parliamentary journalism to cover defence and diplomatic affairs, he reported on the decline and collapse of communist regimes in several Warsaw Pact countries, which culminated in a stint as Moscow correspondent and reporting on life there during the final months of the Soviet Union and the early years of the Russian Federation in 1990–92.
-He took part in reporting the UK 1992 general election, closely following Neil Kinnock.
+He took part in reporting the 1992 general election, closely following Neil Kinnock.
 He then became the Daily Express Washington correspondent.
 Returning to Britain in 1995, he became a commentator and columnist.

 Hitchens reported from Somalia at the time of the United Nations intervention in the Somali Civil War.

-In 2000, Hitchens left the Daily Express after its acquisition by Richard Desmond, stating that working for him would have represented a moral conflict of interest.
+In 2000 Hitchens left the Daily Express after its acquisition by Richard Desmond, stating that working for him would have represented a moral conflict of interest.
 Hitchens joined The Mail on Sunday, where he has a weekly column and weblog in which he debates directly with readers.
 Hitchens has also written for The Spectator and The American Conservative magazines, and occasionally for The Guardian, Prospect, and the New Statesman.

 After being shortlisted in 2007 and 2009, Hitchens won the Orwell Prize in political journalism in 2010.
 Peter Kellner, one of the Orwell Prize judges, described Hitchens's writing as being "as firm, polished and potentially lethal as a Guardsman's boot."

-A regular on British radio and television, Hitchens has been on Question Time, Any Questions?, This Week, The Daily Politics and The Big Questions.
-He has authored and presented several documentaries on Channel 4, including critical examinations of Nelson Mandela and David Cameron.
-In the late 1990s, Hitchens co-presented a programme on Talk Radio UK with Derek Draper and Austin Mitchell.
+A regular on British radio and television, Hitchens has been on Question Time, Any Questions?, This Week, The Daily Politics, and The Big Questions.
+He has authored and presented four documentaries; one on the BBC about Euroscepticism, and three on Channel 4, including one on the surveillance state, and critical examinations of Nelson Mandela and David Cameron.
+In the late 1990s Hitchens co-presented a programme on Talk Radio UK with Derek Draper and Austin Mitchell.

-In 2010, Hitchens was described by Edward Lucas in The Economist as "a forceful, tenacious, eloquent and brave journalist.
+In 2010 Hitchens was described by Edward Lucas in The Economist as "a forceful, tenacious, eloquent and brave journalist.
 He lambasts woolly thinking and crooked behaviour at home and abroad."
-In 2009, Anthony Howard wrote of Hitchens, "the old revolutionary socialist has lost nothing of his passion and indignation as the years have passed us all by.
+In 2009 Anthony Howard wrote of Hitchens, "the old revolutionary socialist has lost nothing of his passion and indignation as the years have passed us all by.
 It is merely the convictions that have changed, not the fervour and fanaticism with which they continue to be held."